Notice: Your browser is not supported or outdated so some features of the site might not be available.

 -1.65 dB

-The mid-range target compliance of these headphones is amazing.
-The response throughout the range is very even and flat.
-This results in a balanced and natural reproduction of vocals and lead instruments.
-However, a dip in the high-mid slightly weakens these sounds.
+The mid-range target compliance of these headphones is outstanding.
+The response throughout the range is very even and flat, resulting in natural-sounding vocals and lead instruments.
+However, a minor dip in the high-mid slightly weakens these sounds.
 In songs like Arabesques No. 1 by Claude Debussy, the piano keys sound smooth and present towards the beginning of the piece.
 Yet, as the music ascends into a higher register, the notes become a touch more mellow and gentle.

 Treble Profile: Target Compliance